SAP-samples/teched2025-XP261/exercises/ex5/README.md

 ## Exercise 5.1 Trigger user and group assignment to the SAP systems

+ Navigate to the SCI administrative console that corresponds to your seat.

-1. Navigate to your **Source Systems**.
+1. From the third tab Identity Provisioning please choose **Source Systems**.
 2. Choose the source system **Local Directory SAP Provisioning** and navigate to the tab **Jobs**.
 3. Run the job.
 4. Navigate to Provisioning Logs and check the provisioning status and the details.
-Y

 ## Summary